frenchvandal/hugo-flex-demo/content/post/math-typesetting.md

 Mathematical formulas written in LaTeX notation can be rendered to HTML without using javascript.<!--more-->
 Rendering can take place either globally, or in specific locations using a built-in shortcode.

-1. To render math globally, [enable the passthrough extension](https://gohugo.io/content-management/mathematics/) in the site configuration:
+1. To render math globally, [enable the passthrough extension](https://gohugo.io/content-management/mathematics/) in the site configuration.

     ```
     Inline formulas such as $y=ax+b$ are supported, displayed formulas as well: